Radial Oscillations of Scalar Hair in Black Hole Bombs: dynamic evolution of scalar fields

 The end-state after prolonged oscillatory evolution is a stable hairy black hole with mass $M_{B}<M_{0}$ within the horizon, as shown in Panel 2 of Figure \ref{fig1}.
-This implies that the initial RN black hole of mass $M_{B}=M_{0}$ must release substantial energy outward to transition to this hairy state, effectively creating a black hole bomb from a linearly stable seed black hole.
+This implies that the initial RN black hole of mass $M_{B}=M_{0}$ releases substantial energy outward during its transition to a hairy state, exhibiting an explosive behavior that resembles the dynamics of a black hole bomb.
+However, it is important to clarify that in this context, we are not invoking the classical superradiant instability typically associated with black hole bombs.
+Instead, the term ``black hole bomb'' refers to the significant energy release during the nonlinear evolution of the scalar field, which drives the transition from a stable black hole to a hairy black hole.
+This explosive energy release is a characteristic feature of our model, but it differs from the runaway instability seen in traditional black hole bomb systems.
 In Figure \ref{fig2}, we present the ultimate stable distributions of the scalar field value $|\psi|$ and of the energy density $\rho_{\psi}.$ Near the black hole, the scalar field is confined to the vacuum state with $|\psi|=0.1$.
 Moving away from the black hole, the scalar field gradually transitions to the vacuum state with $|\psi|=0$.
 The scalar field energy density exhibits a wave packet profile similar to the initial pulse configuration in equation (\ref{eq:IScalar}), but it still oscillates laterally (radial oscillations) with an amplitude too minuscule to be observable.